Long sentences?

 Because many writers abuse long sentences, cramming too many thoughts into each sentence, muddling up their message and leaving readers confused.

-So, the main trick to composing a beautiful long sentence is to communicate only one idea with clarity.
+The main trick is to communicate only one idea with clarity.

-Tommy Orange is a master of poetic sentences:
+Tommy Orange is a master of poetic long sentences.

 It’s important that he dress like an Indian, dance like an Indian, even if it is an act, even if he feels like a fraud the whole time, because the only way to be Indian in this world is to look and act like an Indian.